 Thanks to the following individuals for their research or contributions to this topic:

-• Conscars (GPS implementation)
+• Conscars (GPS and game mode detection)